nameer-rizvi/spa_boilerplate/README.md

 `npm run build`

-bundle /client into /dist with an index.html.
+bundle /client into /dist with an index.html, using webpack.prod.config.

 `npm run watch`

-webpack watch mode for changes in /client.
+webpack watch mode for changes in /client, using webpack.dev.config.

 `npm start`

-webpack server mode for hot-reload on changes in /client.
+webpack server mode for hot-reload on changes in /client, using webpack.prod.config.

 `npm run server-static`